-German Foreign Minister Annalena Baerbock said on February 13 that she was very concerned after Israel announced it was planning a major military offensive in Rafah, a southern Gaza border city where more than a million displaced Palestinians are trapped.
+German Foreign Minister Annalena Baerbock said on February 13 that she was very concerned after Israel announced it was planning a major military offensive in Rafah, the southern border city of Gaza, where more than a million displaced Palestinians are trapped.

-Germany's top diplomat asserts that Israel has the right to defend itself from terrorists.
+Germany's top diplomat asserted that Israel has the right to defend its country from terrorists.

 Egyptian media reported on February 13 that CIA Director William Burns, Mossad Director David Barnea and Qatari Prime Minister Mohammed bin Abdulrahman Al-Thani met with Egyptian officials in Cairo to "discuss a ceasefire in Gaza."